Updated: January 21, 2018

 Click here for an AI diagram of how I’ve organized these into building blocks so you better understand where each belongs in terms of its contribution to automation or true machine intelligence

-Regarding applications of AI to CRM (e.g., using any code and a combination of the above algorithms), consider these main areas:
+Regarding implementing AI use cases in CRM for improving customer engagement (e.g., using any code and a combination of the above algorithms), consider these main vehicles:

-- Virtual assistants – a module designed to aid a human with decision making, problem resolution or task completion including:
+- Virtual Assistants – a module designed to aid and assist a human with decision making, problem resolution or task completion including:

 Given these areas there are hundreds of potential valuable AI use cases for CRM.
 Hera are some examples: